4 min read

 The script loads its endpoint list from a companion Endpoints.csv file, which is hosted in the same GitHub repository.
 When run via irm | iex, it downloads the CSV automatically.
 If that fails, it falls back to a built-in default list.

-The CSV is the source of truth - all 134 entries are structured with category, endpoint, port, protocol, test mode, wildcard notes, and a direct reference link back to the relevant Microsoft documentation page.
+The CSV is the source of truth - over 200 entries are structured with category, endpoint, port, protocol, test mode, wildcard notes, and a direct reference link back to the relevant Microsoft documentation page.
 If Microsoft update their requirements, the CSV can be updated independently of the script.

 What's Covered